Kotlin/kotlinx.coroutines/docs/topics/coroutines-flow-operators.md

 // A simplified custom version of the default .distinctUntilChanged() operator fun <T> Flow<T>.myDistinctUntilChanged(): Flow<T> = flow {
-    var lastEmitted: Any? = Any() // a value not equal to anything but itself this@myDistinctUntilChanged.collect { value ->
+    var lastEmitted: Any? = Any() // A value that is equal only to itself this@myDistinctUntilChanged.collect { value ->
         if (lastEmitted != value) {
             this@flow.emit(value)